federovskys/image-thresholding-OCR/README.md

 However, fixed thresholding often fails if the illumination varies spatially in the image or over time in a video stream. <br>In order to account for variations in illumination, the common solution is adaptive thresholding.
 The main difference here is that a different threshold value is computed for each pixel in the image.

 Tesseract OCR internally applies [Otsu binarization method](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4310076).
-However this method selects a optimal global threshold according to image histogram.
+However this method selects an optimal global threshold according to image histogram.
 If there is a shadow on the image, tesseract will fail extracting the characters.

 |  Original Image  | Otsu thresholding |
 | :-------------: | :----------: |